AmedeoV/K6SoakTestMemoryLeak/README.md

 ```

 ## Conclusion
-As we can see a conventional load test would have missed the issue (in this case a memory leak) - Keep in mind that this was just an example, in a real-world scenario you would want to run a soak test for several hours on a lower environment or even in production if your application can handle it, then set some alerts on whatever monitoring software you use and check out the results to narrow down and fix any issues.
+As we can see, a conventional load test would have missed the issue (in this case a memory leak) - keep in mind that this was just an example.

+In a real-world scenario, you would want to run a soak test for several hours on a lower environment or even in production if your application can handle it.

+Then set some alerts on whatever monitoring software you use and check out the results to narrow down and fix any issues.